KaanKalmi/i-love-web/md bestanden/PerformanceNow.md

 > Q: Do you have a recommendation on what metric to lower for companies?
 A: IT depends on their business motives, if it's e-commerce definetly get the LCP down on the important pages.

 # Accessible is performant- Eric Bailey
+Performance: the manner in whih a mechanism behaves

+How do you describe an interface?
+- The accessibility tree: Running collection of objects that make up the UI.
+    - Without this functioning you don't know what the interface is!
+    - How to build an accessibility tee:
+        - Name
+        - Role
+        - Properties
+        - Description
+Putting these together gives you an object, like a play button.

+### How do you build these UI components?
+- OS alert dialog
+    - Menubar
+        - Title
+        - Close button
+    - body
+        - Title
+        - Text
+        - Save button
+        - Cancel button

+On the web: you render HTML, with it's appearance nad behavior augmented by CSS and JS.
+This makes the DOM tree, which browsers then read the DOM from and rendered AND THAT is what the user sees.

+Running in parallel is the Accessibility tree, This makes a sampled version of the DOM which then gets read by the screenreaders.

+The accessibility trees relies on the user being able to see and interact with the DOM tree.

+It's more of a accessibility forest than a tree, because there are multiple trees.
+Different companies update and create new technologies for it.

+The DOM can be a part of the accessibility tree, but it's more brittle than it.

+### How do we prevent these problems?
+- Write semantic HTML

+### Let's make the abstract immediate
+Material Design has trash HTML semantics, and overly long JS.

+An optimal DOM tree has less than 1500 nodes max depth of 32 nodes and something else, this dude talks faster than eminem during his fastest verses....

+A11Y is made specifically for accessibility and performance (they go hand in hand), as they had much, much less code than Material Design

+This guy flamed Facebook on their dogshit trash code damn.

+Screen readers: JAWS, NVDA, VoiceOver, Talkback

+### How to test
+- Start/Stop voice over
+- Navigate by interactive item
+- Did voice over crash? no? good, if it does simplify your experience (Clean your code and use semantics)

+Performance: Ability to perform

+Refer to WCAG 2.2 Understanding Docs.
+(I lost track)

 # Performance mistakes - Paul Calvano